 Many cruise lines have advised that prices of river cruises won’t change following Brexit, and that you’ll pay nothing more for your holiday other than the total prices advertised.
 Some cruise lines also include an all-inclusive promise, which guarantees no nasty surprises after the UK leaves the EU.

-The European Health Insurance Card (EHIC) allows any EU citizen to access medical care when travelling within another EU country.
-In the event of a no-deal Brexit, EHIC’s registered within the UK will no longer be valid.
+The European Health Insurance Card (EHIC) allows any EU citizen to access state medical care when they are travelling in another EU country.
+In the event of a Brexit deal, UK registered EHICs will still be valid throughout 2020.

 What do the river cruise lines have to say about Brexit?